-1.1.
-The University of St Andrews' admissions policy (the Policy) is in place to ensure fairness for all applicants.
+- 1.1.
+The University of St Andrews' admissions policy (the Policy) is in place to provide policy information to enquirers, applicants, offer holders and advisors about recruitment, selection and admissions at the University.
+It is the policy framework on which all staff who are involved in recruitment, selection and admissions activity, base their approach. - 1.2.
+The Policy ensures fairness for all applicants.
 We are committed to reducing barriers to entry for students with the potential to succeed at the University.
-We aim to make St Andrews a beacon for diversity and to pursue the most effective ways to make a St Andrews education accessible to all who may benefit from it.
-We encourage all students to demonstrate their potential, regardless of social or economic background, whether this is related to their place of education, family background, or residence.
-The University is committed to providing clear and accurate preentry information and support to prospective students so they can apply to programmes appropriate to their interests while gauging their academic achievements and potential against the University's requirements.
+We aim to make the University a beacon for diversity and to pursue the most effective ways to make a St Andrews education accessible to all who may benefit from it.
+We encourage all applicants to demonstrate their potential, regardless of social or economic background, whether this is related to their place of education, family background, or residence. - 1.3.
+The University is committed to providing clear and accurate pre-entry information and support to prospective students so they can apply to programmes appropriate to their interests while gauging their academic achievements and potential against the University's requirements.
 Our recruitment and admissions activities are informed by a commitment to the provision of impartial advice and support for applicants to enable them to make informed decisions about applying to study at the University of St Andrews.
-We want to encourage the best applicants to apply, however competition is extremely high.
+We welcome applications from the best applicants, however applicants are in competition for a limited number of places and it is with great regret that not all highly qualified applicants can be made an offer. - 1.4.
 This policy and associated procedures comply with relevant legislation and are aligned with the guiding principles of the QAA Expectations and Practices for Admissions, Recruitment and Widening Access.
 The Policy is developed and monitored by Admissions on behalf of the University and is approved by the Admissions Committee.